michellesyoon/programming-languages-1/README.md

 After this course you should be able to develop your own small programming language.
 We will learn how to define the syntax of a programming language using a context-free grammar, how to use a parser generator and how to write an interpreter by recursion on abstract syntax.

 Our first programming language will just be high-school arithmetic and the interpreter will be a simple calculator.
 To appreciate that even this is not such an easy task, I invite you to implement a calculator in your favourite programming language before we start the course.
+(The challenge consists in extracting from the input string the relevant information about numbers, operations and order of operations.)
 Our second example, will be the smallest proper programming language, lambda calculus.
 Finally, we extend lambda calculus to a mixed-paradigm language including higher-order functions, recursion, assignments, loops, pointers, and arrays.

 On the way, we will introduce various theoretical concepts that underpin Programming Languages and open windows to topics in programming languages research.